IT Basics

 Crowdstrike Falcon

 Several applications are available upon request.
-You may request specialized software not included in the standard software package by submitting a work request.
+You may request specialized software not included in the standard software package by submitting a service request.

 -